jyou0012/Final-year-project_ADL/project-management/timesheets/Qian Zhao - a1881412/readme-QianZhao.md

 1、 Project management

-  Minute writing for each meeting with mentor (MEETING2, 3, 4, 5, 6)
+  Minute writing for each meeting with our client (MEETING2, 3, 4, 5, 6)

   Organisation and report management submission for each Assignment discussion meeting (pitch presentation, business plan presentation, milestones 1 and 2, test plan, final presentation)